aheirich/AMI2/doc/toplevel.md

 User extended data source

 ### Worker
-[Workers](worker.md) execute the computation graph on the event data and send the results to a collector.
+[Workers](worker.md) execute the computation graph on the event data and send the results to a Local Reducer.

 ### Local Reducer, Global Reducer